Protect your Traders Business. Compare quotes from multiple brokers.

 Many underwriters will require solid proof that you qualify for motor trade insurance.
 This boils down to being able to provide proof that you work in the motor trade.
 Examples of this type of trade work include the buying or selling of motors , the repair or valeting of vehicles or the transportation of vehicles.
 This is not a question of being a full time or part-time trader, but that you actively operate within the motor trade industry and that you can provide proof of this.
 In summary who will need to meet the following requirements.

 Some ways to reduce your traders insurance premium

 Find out more about motor trade insurance

-If you are considering starting a motor trade business you will most likely carrying out online research to find answers to your specific questions.
-We have complied some start up guides, some of which may have answers to your trade start up questions.
+If you are considering starting a motor trade business you will most likely carry out online research to find answers to your specific questions.
+We have compiled some start up guides, some of which may have answers to your trade start up questions.
 We have also an FAQ section which we regularly update with common and sometimes unusual questions that we get asked.
 Before taking out a motor trade policy, know what should be covered and at what level.
 Then shop for the best quote that provides what you need.

 Who can’t get a traders insurance policy?

 Car enthusiasts and hobbyists are not eligible for a car trader insurance policy because they are not in the motor trade business sector.
 If a person has more than one vehicle and likes to work on them or collect them then a multi car insurance policy is the correct type of cover they should have.